Madhur-iiitd/Linux-Shell/README.md

 ### Prerequisites

-*Linux based os required
+* Linux based os required
-*Tested on Ubuntu, Artix and Kali-Linux based WSL
+* Tested on Ubuntu, Artix and Kali-Linux based WSL

 ### Installation

-Run the makefile to compile the C files
+* Run the makefile to compile the C files
 ```
 make
 ```

-Run the main_shell for starting up the Command Line
+* Run the main_shell for starting up the Command Line
 ```
 ./main_shell
 ```

 ## Usage

-In the Main Shell, simply type out the commands like these(refer to commands and flags)
+* In the Main Shell, simply type out the commands like these(refer to commands and tags)

 ```
 cd ..